tulleuchen/jirastopwatch/README.md

 * Integration to Jira REST API: Fetch task description when task-key has been entered (requires login)
 * Time is reported in Jira time-logging format (eg. 2h 31m) to easily copy/paste into time-logging
 * Jira issue keys are saved on program exit
+* Posting spent time into Jira as a worklog with comment (using Jira REST API)

 ### Planned features

-* Posting spent time into Jira API
 * Save time-tracking state, so your stopwatch continue to "run" even if you need to quit the program (e.g. you need to reboot, but still want to keep on recording time)
 * Automatic re-login, if Jira session has expired